Dom Keegan

-Dominic James Keegan (born August 1, 2000) is an American professional baseball catcher with the Tampa Bay Rays organization.
+Dominic James Keegan (born August 1, 2000) is an American professional baseball catcher in the Baltimore Orioles organization.
 Formerly attending the Central Catholic High School in Lawrence, Massachusetts, Keegan committed to Vanderbilt University by June 2017, and played college baseball for the Commodores from 2019 to 2022.

 Although the New York Yankees drafted him in the 19th round of the 2021 Major League Baseball draft, Keegan chose to not sign with them and remained at Vanderbilt.
 Instead, he signed with the Tampa Bay Rays when they drafted him in the fourth round of the 2022 Major League Baseball draft.
 On August 11, Keegan was assigned to the rookie-level Florida Complex League Rays, the Rays' Florida Complex League affiliate.

 Personal life

 Keegan was born on August 1, 2000, in Methuen, Massachusetts to James and Kara Keegan.
 He attended Central Catholic High School in Lawrence, Massachusetts, where he compiled a .402 batting average with 278 at-bats, 75 runs, and 69 runs batted in (RBI).
 Perfect Game rated him the 14th best catcher nationally out of the class of 2018.